1024-mb/BusMapperSG/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ---

+## Data Sources
+- LTA Datamall is the source for all public transport-related data from the Singapore Government
+- The Google Maps JS API is overlayed with self-sourced amenity data
+- AI-powered timetabling (generated through the analysis of hundreds of public documents is used to create the train animation.

 If you create new pages, place templates in `LearnItGlobal/LearnItGlobal/templates/` and extend `base.html` the same way.